 Friday, May 29, 2026

+Here is more about that.
 Tchaikovsky composed the quartet in 1871, and the melody for the Andante cantabile was originally adapted from a Ukrainian folk song he heard a gardener sing near Kamianka.
-[12]
+[1] (Click on these numbers for the sources.)

 You can listen to the original classical composition on Spotify or read about its historical background on Wikipedia.
 [12]